BertoGz/phaser-resolution-sample/README.md

-# Phaser Resolution Sample
+# Phaser Smooth-Pixel Example

-Welcome to Phaser Resolution Sample!
-I built this demo to understand how to build a pixel-perfect game.
+Welcome to the Phaser Smooth-Pixel Example!
+This showcase was created to delve into the nuances of operating within a pixel-perfect environment while utilizing a fluid game camera.

 ## Installation